Art Ecology

 For the last couple of years Te Kaunihera o Whakatū / Nelson City Council has been engaging with community around the expected change to how we live and thrive with regard to impending future impacts related to our changing climate.
 Background on this work including the flooding and inundation projections, that helped inform Urban Prototype playing parameters, can be found at Nelson Climate Change Strategy Consultation on Shape Nelson.

-There will be opportunities to talk with members of the Climate Change Strategy team making appearances to discuss the consultation process with community and help enable people to contibute their thoughts about our future city.
+There will be opportunities to talk with members of the Climate Change Strategy team making appearances to discuss the consultation process with community and help enable people to contribute their thoughts about our future city.
 Watch the Nelson Cily Council Feeds for more information, or check with the library.
+Check out all the background information about the Draft Whakatū Nelson Climate Change Strategy They are particularly interested in reflections on the eight pillars.
+Read the Information on the consultation page and make your submission to the strategy especially with reference to making a decision on the community emissions reduction targets, Online at https://submissions.nelson.govt.nz/climate-change-strategy/HAAAAA

 Compare the activity types (blocks) via dual developments of our local built cityscape.